emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > This field is of indeterminate length and contains zero or more of
 > the TLVs associated with the Intermediate Result TLV.
 The TLVs in
 > this field MUST NOT have the mandatory bit set.

+### PAC TLV

+{{RFC7170}} defined a Protected Access Credential (PAC) to mirror EAP-FAST {{RFC4851}}.
+However, implementation experience and analysis determined that the PAC was not necessary.
+Instead, TEAP performs session resumption using the NewSessionTicket message as defined in
+{{RFC9190}} Section 2.1.2 and Section 2.1.3.
+As such, the PAC TLV been removed from this document.

 ### Crypto-Binding TLV {#crypto-binding-tlv}